cliffano/ae86/README.md

 &lt;/ul&gt;
 </pre>

 You also need to specify the sitemap in params.js file.
 The key should match the page file names under the pages directory, title and layout can be specified as the value.
+Layout value must be relative to layouts directory, e.g. layout: brochure.html uses layouts/brochure.html .
 If layout is not specified, then layouts/default.html will be used.

 <pre>
 exports.params = {
   sitemap: {
     'index.html': { title: 'Home Page' },
-    'products/corolla.html': { title: 'Toyota Corolla', layout: 'layouts/brochure.html' },
+    'products/corolla.html': { title: 'Toyota Corolla', layout: 'brochure.html' },
-    'products/sprinter.html': { title: 'Toyota Sprinter', layout: 'layouts/brochure.html' },
+    'products/sprinter.html': { title: 'Toyota Sprinter', layout: 'brochure.html' },
     'contact.html': { title: 'Contact Us' }
   }
 }